insight-creative/Insight-Creative-2021/content/_index.md

 services:
   subhead: '<span class="emphasis-red">Elevate</span> your brand with <span class="emphasis-underline">ultimate efficiency.</span>'
   description: Insight offers all marketing services including a large commercial video and photography studio under one roof.
 Plus, you’ll gain access to a full-service team with specialized skillsets who are dedicated to making marketing an efficient, effective—and overall positive—experience.

-testimonials:
-  subhead: 'Hire a <span class="emphasis-red">grounded</span> agency with a <span class="emphasis-underline">proven</span>  track record.'
-  testimonial:
-    - copy: '"Slide 1.
-Insight Creative was instrumental in the success of our [rebranding] project.
-They were able to come up with a marketing plan that captured the essence of our bank and was very well received by our community and customers.”'
-      author: Tim Treml, Bank of Luxemburg
-      project_link: /work/
-    - copy: '"Slide 2.
-Insight Creative was instrumental in the success of our [rebranding] project.
-They were able to come up with a marketing plan that captured the essence of our bank and was very well received by our community and customers.”'
-      author: Tim Treml, Bank of Luxemburg
-      project_link: /work/
-    - copy: '"Slide 3.
-Insight Creative was instrumental in the success of our [rebranding] project.
-They were able to come up with a marketing plan that captured the essence of our bank and was very well received by our community and customers.”'
-      author: Tim Treml, Bank of Luxemburg
-      project_link: /work/
-    - copy: '"Slide 4.
-Insight Creative was instrumental in the success of our [rebranding] project.
-They were able to come up with a marketing plan that captured the essence of our bank and was very well received by our community and customers.”'
-      author: Tim Treml, Bank of Luxemburg
-      project_link: /work/
 ---